Tucked away in the Sierra Nevada mountain range, pine forests, sandy shores, and snow-capped mountains surround beautiful Lake Tahoe.

 The peak provides enough adventure to satisfy even the most experienced hikers.
 The enchanted peaks reveal glimpses of the Desolation Wilderness area with snowy trails still possible in August.

-The hike begins through light forest and continues along the shores of Fallen Leaf Lake.
+The hike begins through a light forest and continues along the shores of Fallen Leaf Lake.
 The majority of the hike reveals views of the surrounding mountain range.

 - Distance: 1.8 miles (2.8km) – Out and back